 Alongside the workshops, students will complete 16 four-week writing seminars online.
 All of this is designed to complement your core courses and specialization to help you become the best writer you can be.

 Boston, Massachusetts is home to Emerson College’s online MFA in Popular Fiction Writing.
 This program is designed to work best with students who plan to become authors of modern fiction works after graduating.
-Since the degree is so focused, you can choose to specialize in just about any genre you want, from science fiction and horror to romance.
+You can choose to specialize in just about any genre, from science fiction and horror to romance.

-Emerson College’s program requires students to take courses about the history of their genre specialization, to help students better understand how the art and professionalism of creative writing blend together.
-All of the classes required through this program are designed to help students develop their unique voice.
+Students must take courses on the history of their genre specialization.
+These classes help them better understand how the art and professionalism of creative writing blend together.
+All the classes required through this program are designed to help students develop their unique voice.

 University of Maryland

 In Adelphi, Maryland, through the University of Maryland’s Global Campus, students can enroll in an online bachelor program in English.
-This program puts a heavy emphasis on both literature and writing, making it a great option for those who love to write but want to learn more about the culture of it.
+This program puts a heavy emphasis on literature and writing.
+This makes it a great option for those who love to write and want to learn more about writing culture.

 What Can I Do with a Writing Degree?

-While the first career that comes to mind for most is an author, there are quite a few different jobs you can get with a writing degree.
-Many businesses and organizations want writers to work for them to create technical and professional documents or make posts for their websites and social media.
-Some of the most in-demand jobs you can get in 2020 with a writing degree are listed below.
+The first career that comes to mind is author, but there are quite a few other jobs you can get with a writing degree.
+Many businesses and organizations hire writers to create technical and professional documents.
+Companies also need writers to create posts for their websites and social media.
+Listed below you’ll find some of the most in-demand jobs you can get in 2020 with a writing degree.